Why You Shouldn't Weigh Yourself Daily

 Those that are trying to gain weight are probably more aware of this than most but those trying to lose weight often get caught up in the ‘numbers’ and don’t think about what the actual goal of the weight loss is.

 The goal for losing weight is not actually to lose weight, the goal is to lose fat and that’s easy to forget.
-If you’ve lost 2kg in fat but gained 3kg in muscle, you might be disappointed if you only pay attention to the numbers on the scale.
+If you’ve lost 2kg in fat but gained 3kg in muscle mass, you might be disappointed if you only pay attention to the numbers on the scale.
 Instead pay attention to your body fat percentage in conjunction with the numbers on the scale.
 Body composition scales are available in many gyms and health practices, like these scales here.
-These body composition scales measure your weight and body fat percentage to give you a better idea of your weight loss / gain progress.
+These body composition scales are a form of smart scale measure your weight and body fat percentage to give you a better idea of your weight loss / gain progress.
+They are far more suitable in this respect than your average bathroom scales and allow you to track your weight more accurately.

 Wrong Time of Day